michaelsoftmd/pebkac-chrome/README.md

 - Live/Dynamic site data tracking

 This version of pebkac is designed to be mindful of context length and run on inexpensive GPUs.
-I built this whole project on a very budget MiniPC, and tested it with a specific fine-tuned model.
+I built this whole project on a very budget MiniPC, and tested it with a specific finetuned model.
 For operating pebkac, I would HIGHLY recommend using David_AU's models, particularly the Brainstorm variants.
 Not only do they know to operate pebkac nearly 100% of the time, but they seem to have been trained on the SmolAgents library, making much of the 'thinking' already integrated.

 Search for and download them here: https://hf.tst.eu/model